Severe Arch Pain and Cramping When Skiing

 When and How Often to Strengthen the Arch for Skiing

-I provide my patients with a schedule to do both short foot exercise and balance exercise starting at least a month prior to ski season if possible.
+I provide my patients with a schedule to do the recommended ski / snowboard foot strengthening exercises starting at least a month prior to ski season if possible.
 The exact exercise plan is based on how flat their feet are, the level of their symptoms, other activities in which they participate and how often they plan to ski.

-Wearing Orthotics Daily Can Likely Help Strengthen the Arch
+Wearing Orthotics Daily May Help Strengthen the Arch

-A 2011 study examined the effects of foot orthoses and a short-foot exercise program the size (and thus strength) of the abductor hallucis muscle and strength of the flexor hallucis (one of the extrinsic muscles) in people with flat feet.4
+A 2011 study examined the effects of foot orthoses and an arch muscle exercise program on the size (and thus strength) of the abductor hallucis muscle and strength of the flexor hallucis (one of the extrinsic muscles) in people with flat feet.4

 Results from this study demonstrate that foot orthoses combined with short-foot exercise is more effective in increasing the size of the Abductor Hallucis muscle and the strength of Flexor Hallucis compared with foot orthoses alone.